-How to treat a patient with symptomatic bradycardia.
+Take a look at the Adult Bradycardia Algorithm to help learn how to treat a patient with symptomatic bradycardia.

 The Bradycardia Algorithm lists the proper sequence used to treat a patient demonstrating symptomatic bradycardia with a pulse.
-Bradycardia is typically associated with a slow heartbeat (heart rate of less than 60 beats per minute).
+Bradycardia is typically associated with a slow heartbeat (heart rate of fewer than 60 beats per minute).
 Although some people, particularly well-trained athletes, may have a resting heart rate of 40-50 beats per minute without any symptoms, it is important to understand and be able to identify the difference between symptomatic and asymptomatic bradycardia.

-- Chest pressure, pain or heaviness
+- Chest pressure, pain, or heaviness

 - Lightheadedness or dizziness

 - Syncope or near syncope

 ECG rhythms you should know to treat bradycardia

 - Type I (Wenckebach Phenomenon / Mobitz I)